amangill09/ufo_sighting/README.md

 # **UFO Sightings with JavaScripts**

 **Note:**
-I worked with Aman Gill for this challenge.
+I worked with Puneeth for this challenge.
 We followed pair-programming methodology and the code and readme was co-created.

 ## **Purpose of analysis**